Ribes uva-crispa x 'Captivator'

-Large teardrop shaped fruit, that is pink and sweet when ripe.
-Foliage turns yellow in the fall.
-Mildew resistant and very hardy.
+It's hard not to be "captivated" by the large, teardrop-shaped fruit that is pink and sweet when ripe.
+Foliage turns vivid yellow in the fall.
+Mildew and rust-resistant and very hardy.
 A cross of European and American species that is nearly thornless and easy to pick and grow.
-Bred in Ottawa Canada in 1935.
+Bred in Ottawa, Canada in 1935.

-Gooseberries, highly prized in Europe as an important part of a well-rounded garden, have been sadly neglected in America, perhaps because people remember gooseberries as tart and mouth puckering.
-But sweet varieties are wonderful for fresh eating, and Raintree offers outstanding Canadian and European cultivars not usually available in the U.S. Gooseberries generally ripen in July.
+Gooseberries, highly prized in Europe as an important part of a well-rounded garden, have been sadly neglected in America, perhaps because people remember gooseberries as tart and mouth puckering - but sweet varieties are wonderful for fresh eating!
+Gooseberries generally ripen in early summer, just after strawberries.
 We offer well-rooted, one-year bushes.
 USDA Zones 3-8.

 Click here to read our Gooseberry Growing Guide